cryxli/NES_Controller_Tester/README.md

 The design will hold it in place with the side tags only.

+I use [OpenSCAD](https://openscad.org).
+Not only is it free, it also suits my way of designing best.

 ![Enclosure](scad/NES_Controller_Tester_Box.png)

 The lid is designed to register with the body.
 There should be less than 1/2 mm play with every component.